swimmerART/Beer-Pong/README.md

 #### Real World Application
-Besides helping you win at parties, C.H.A.D.Bot has several useful applications in the robotics industry.
+Besides helping you win at parties, CHAD has several useful applications in the robotics industry.

 Our cup detection could be used in places such as laboratories or warehouses, where precise identification of containers and their orientation can help automate the process of moving objects from one place to another.
 For example, Amazon is greatly automating their fulfillment centers and relying on robots to do simple moving tasks.